Leo Rosten was born 11 April 1908 and died 19 February 1997.

 - Extremists think ‘communication’ means agreeing with them.

 - Words sing.
 They hurt.
 They teach.
 They sanctify.
 They were man’s first, immeasurable feat of magic.
 They liberated us from ignorance and our barbarous past.

-Leo Rosten was a Polish-born American humorist in the fields of scriptwriting, storywriting, journalism, and Yiddish lexicography.
+Leo Rosten was a Polish-born American humourist in the fields of scriptwriting, story-writing, journalism, and Yiddish lexicography.
 He was also a political scientist interested especially in the relationship of politics and the media.
 His books included The Education of Hyman Kaplan and The Joys of Yiddish.

 Please click here for our Literary Birthday Calendar